a PLACE in which to RETREAT.

 the SPACE in MILLER'S.

-Not just for shepherds, the cosy and homely Miller's Hut sleeps two.
-The comfortable bed is a small double 'floating platform bed' with supportive mattress, dressed in William Morris's pretty Strawberry Thief design and cotton sheets.
-A cupboard with pretty ticking panelling and chair with a sheepskin throw add charm.
-A few strides from the hut is the Field Kitchen - equipped with thrifted crockery and essentials, fridge and gas stove - and in less than a minute, situated in the mill yard, is a bright and clean washroom with flushing loo and hot shower solely for your use.
+A few strides from the hut is the Field Kitchen — equipped with thrifted crockery and essentials, fridge and gas stove for simple cooking — and, in less than a minute, situated in the mill yard, is a bright and clean washroom with flushing loo and hot shower for your use.
 Bath towels are provided.
-Miller's and John's Hut are available to book individually or together, but only if you are travelling together.

 Book direct for best prices.